phisch/phinger-cursors/README.md

 This installs the cursor theme for your current user.
 To install for all users, extract into `/usr/share/icons` instead.

 ## How to enable

+You might have a settings application installed that can do this for you like [Gnome Tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks) or [lxappearance](https://wiki.lxde.org/en/LXAppearance).
+If you don't, enable the cursor theme as descibed below.

+### Manually

 Enable your prefered variant (`phinger-cursors` or `phinger-cursors-light`) inside `~/.icons/default/index.theme`: